 9.4 Brute-force Protection.
 Lever must implement controls to limit the capability of attackers to brute-force authentication endpoints.

 9.5 Support Access.
-If Lever allows Lever employees to access Customer Data through an application support interface, that interface, at a minimum must uniquely identify the Lever employee who used it, (a) record all interactions in a log that is available to Customer upon request, and (b) have its access list audited each quarter
+If Lever allows Lever employees to access Customer Data through an application support interface, that interface, at a minimum must (a) uniquely identify the Lever employee who used it, and (b) record all interactions in a log that is available to Customer upon request

 9.6 User Passwords.
 Lever will provide training to employees reasonably designed to ensure employees have sufficient complexity and expiration requirements or require an additional layer of security with multi- factor authentication.